About Nice Assets

 Background and kaupapa

-I’m currently the chair of the Ceramics Association of New Zealand where I work with a lot of awesome people to support clay workers and build a strong and inclusive ceramics sector.
+I’m currently the national chair of the Ceramics Association of New Zealand where I work with a lot of awesome people to support clay workers and build a strong and inclusive ceramics sector.

 Exhibitions and awards